PaoloAlbanese/Mobile_Central_MP4/README.md

 To identify at what point of the code this was happening I changed the fontawesome icons in each if statement, to have a visual undestanding of where did things go wrong:
 ![store and +](storePlus.PNG)

-So I noticed it kept adding icon because item was either falling in on or the other loop, and both loops were increasing in iterations as the user was adding to the cart.
+So I noticed it kept adding icon because each item was either falling in on or the other loop, and both loops were increasing in iterations as the user was adding to the cart.

-Finally I added replaced the last inner for loop with another one simply iterating through the products absent from the cart, worked out from views.py:
+Finally I replaced the last inner for loop with another one simply iterating through the products absent from the cart, worked out from views.py:

 if cart_items:
         for i in cart_items: